LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 .. index:: ! interface

-An **interface** is a formal construction within C#.
-Interfaces allow us to create a set of behaviors that a class must fulfill.
-A C# interface may
+An **interface** is similar to an abstract class, with some important differences.
+Interfaces allow us to create code organized by behavior, rather than static data.
+While some object-oriented languages encourage the use of interfaces as a design concept, C# (among others) includes interfaces as a formal construction.
-contain:
+Like abstract classes, interfaces cannot be instantiated and they have limitations on what kind of behavioral information they may contain.
+A C# interface may contain:

 #.
 Constants
 #.
 Method signatures